fractal-bootcamp/precourse-materials/terminal/answers/willdennis.md

 20. killall AppName: force quit an app

 - What is a terminal?
 A CLI?
 Why are they synonymous?
 Terminal is the program, CLI is the interface.
-Not exactly synonomous but semantically seem pretty close.
+Not exactly synonomous but semantically seem pretty close

 - What is the difference between bash and zsh?
 Zsh contains bash features, plus even more -- like spell checking and other programming features